omneo/omneo-shopify-checkout-rewards/README.md

 This is used by the checkout script and component to apply dynamic rewards to a transaction.

 ### Create component snippet
 Create a new snippet in your Shopify theme called `omneo-checkout-rewards.liquid` and copy the following code into the start of the file.
 Add your Omneo url, token, profile id and the Shopify Variant ID of your Loyalty Reward product.
+Please ensure the `rewardVariantId` is an integer.
 ```
 {% assign omneoUrl = 'https://plugin-shopify.{environment}.omneoapp.com/api/v1' %}
-{% comment %}rewardVariantId Must be Integer{% endcomment %}
-{% assign rewardVariantId = 99999999999999 %}
+{% assign rewardVariantId = 0 %}
+{% assign ignoreGiftCards = true %}
 ```
 Once the variables are added, add the following code to complete the snippet:
 ```
 {% if customer != blank %}
     {% assign rewardApplied = false %}
+    {% assign subtotalCalculated = checkout.subtotal_price %}
+    {% assign subtotalFromAppliedReward = false %}

     {% for line_item in checkout.line_items %}
+        {% if line_item.gift_card and ignoreGiftCards %}
+            {% assign subtotalCalculated = subtotalCalculated | minus: line_item.original_price %}
+        {% endif %}
         {% if line_item.variant_id == rewardVariantId %}
             {% for property in line_item.properties %}
                 {% if property[0] == 'amount' %}
                     {% assign rewardApplied = property[1] %}
+                {% endif %}
+                {% if property[0] == 'subtotal' %}
+                    {% assign subtotalFromAppliedReward = property[1] %}
                 {% endif %}
             {% endfor %}
         {% endif %}